 How are dividends treated for tax purposes?

-To calculate your corporate and personal taxes, you need to understand the gross-up factor and tax treatment of corporate dividend income.
+To calculate your corporate taxes and your personal taxes, you need to understand the gross-up factor and tax treatment of corporate dividend income.

 For more information on the taxation of dividends, you can consult the resources of the Canada Revenue Agency and Revenu Québec.